spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

-title:  Gathering Minerals to someday Build a Refinery and extract Vespene Gas
+itle:  Gather Minerals Train a Worker Build a Refinery and Extract Vespene Gas
 date: 2020-07-10
 description: Let's learn to order our workers to gather some resources closest to them!